 - Three poster sessions a year.

-- Two required classes that easily fit into their home department requirements:
+- Three required classes that easily fit into their home department requirements:

 - Chemical Biology Chem 271 -This course covers structure and function of biomolecules, design and synthesis of chemical tools to interrogate biological systems, and other contemporary topics in chemical biology in three 5 week modules.

 - MCB 293C – Responsible Conduct of Research – This course addresses issues of ethical practice of science, cases of scientific fraud, issues of intellectual and experimental contribution and credit, and authorship on publications.Case studies of historical significance are presented and discussed in one 5 week module.
 Rigor and reproducibility in the responsible conduct of research are presented in a second 5 week module.